-STAGE B: This stage involves the assessment of the any likely significant effects of the plan policies (and any reasonable alternatives) on the key sustainability issues identified.

-- 1. Finalisation of the Plan options and alternatives for testing. - 2.
-Testing the Plan Objectives against the SEA Framework.
-The Plan Objectives are tested to ensure compliance sustainability principles. - 3.
+Table 1: The SEA Process Scoping STAGE A: This stage sets the context of the assessment by identifying the baseline data and establishing the scope of the assessment.
+Identification of relevant plans, policies and programmes.
+Any existing requirements that need to be taken into account or incorporated into the plan are identified.
+2. Review of baseline information.
+Data about environmental, social and economic issues are collected, together with an indication as to how this may change in the future without the plan or programme under preparation.
+3. Identification of Sustainability Issues.
+The review of plans and policies, together with the baseline information are used to identify the key sustainability issues which could impact the plan.
+4. Development of the SEA Framework.
+The assessment criteria used to assess the impact of the plan or programme.
+5. Identification of initial plan options.
+Taking into account best practice initial identification of options and reasonable alternatives undertaken.
+6. Consultation.
+On the scope and alternatives for assessment it is necessary to consult statutory consultees, that is Natural England, Historic England and the Environment Agency.
+Assessment STAGE B: This stage involves the assessment of the any likely significant effects of the plan policies (and any reasonable alternatives) on the key sustainability issues identified.
+Finalisation of the Plan options and alternatives for testing Testing the Plan Objectives against the SEA Framework.
+The Plan Objectives are tested to ensure compliance sustainability principles 3.
 Evaluation of plan options and alternatives.
-The SEA Framework is used to assess various plan options by identifying the potential sustainability effects of the plan, and to assist in the refinement of the policies. - 4.
+The SEA Framework is used to assess various plan options by identifying the potential sustainability effects of the plan and assist in the refinement of the policies.
 Predicting and evaluating the effects of the plan.
-To predict the significant effects of the plan and assist in the refinement of the policies. - Consideration of ways to mitigate adverse effects and maximise beneficial effects.
-To ensure that all potential mitigation measures and measures for maximising beneficial effects are identified. - 6.
-Proposing measures to monitor the significant effects of implementing the Plan.
-To detail the means by which the sustainability performance of the plan can be assessed and monitored.
-This assessment is used to feed into the development of a plan or programme to help ensure the most sustainable option is selected.
+To predict the significant effects of the plan and assist in the refinement of the policies.
+5. Consideration of ways to mitigate adverse effects and maximise beneficial effects.
+To ensure that all potential mitigation measures and measures for maximising beneficial effects that are identified.
+6. Proposing measures to monitor the significant effects of implementing the Plan: To detail the means by which the sustainability performance of the plan can be assessed and monitored.
+This is assessment is used to feed into the development of a plan or programme to help ensure the most sustainable option is selected.
 The SEA framework is also used to access the sustainability implications of the draft policies and the results used to inform policy development.
-Reporting STAGE C: Preparation of the SEA Report.
-The findings of the assessment, together with how it has influenced the development of the plan, are identified and set out in a draft environmental report together with the recommendations on how to prevent, reduce, or offset any significant negative impacts arising from the plan.
-STAGE D: Consultation to seek representations from consultation bodies and the general public.
-This is an ongoing process.
+Reporting STAGE C: Preparation of the SEA Report The findings of the assessment together with how it has influenced the development of the plan are identified and set out in a draft environmental report together with the recommendations on how to prevent, reduce, or offset any significant negative impacts arising from the plan.
+STAGE D: Consultation seek representations from consultation bodies and the general public This is an ongoing process.
 Consultation of the draft SEA Report is undertaken into account and used to influence further iterations of the sustainability appraisal process.
-Adoption and Monitoring STAGE E: Monitoring Following adoption of the Plan, the significant effects of implementing the Plan are measured and any adverse effects are responded to.
+Adoption and STAGE E: Monitoring Monitoring Following adoption of the Plan, the significant effects of implementing the plan are measured and any adverse effects are responded to.
 The results are fed into the future plans and sustainability appraisals.